Irratzo/Containers/content/mpi_contain.rst

 to a job scheduler if you're running on a cluster.
 If you're attending a taught version of this course, some information will be provided below in relation to the cluster that you've been provided with access to.

-.. exercise :: Undertake a parallel run of the `osu_latency` benchmark (general example)
+.. exercise:: Undertake a parallel run of the `osu_latency` benchmark (general example)

   .. tabs::